ra3k0/the-lab/docker/ator-relay/README.md

 # How to install ATOR relay as Docker container
 This tutorial help Atornauts test and experiment with a docker container to set up a new ATOR relay in preparation and testing for the new Ator network

-**Important!** This docker image will be built with dummy directory authorities, production ready DAs will be introduced later.

 ## Install a fresh Debian 12 Bookworm (CLI Only)

 https://www.debian.org/